How to Get People in the Habit of Reading Your Emails

 However, we recommend choosing the frequency that works for you — if you can’t commit to 2x a month, it’s better to opt for a slower frequency than over-commit and let down your readers.

 Finally, once you decide on a sending frequency, share it with subscribers upfront.
-This helps establish expectations, so subscribers can start building a habit of reading your emails from the start.
+This helps establish expectations, so subscribers can start building a habit of reading your emails.

 Send emails when people have time to read them